 On the night of April 14, 1912, Captain Smith decided to leave the bridge to attend a dinner party.
 He normally took meals in his cabin, but since he was retiring after this particular voyage, a dinner party was being held in his honour, with guests from the cream of the 1912 society.
 We know from the story, that he left the party early to talk to Charles Lightoller, the second mate, at the bridge, then retired to his cabin at around 9:20pm, again leaving the bridge during an important part of the voyage, at night, and with warnings of ice in place.

 We know what happened that fateful night.

-Are there any business lessons here?
+Are there any leadership lessons here?

 I think so, especially in the light of all the warnings currently being sounded about disruption.
 Business is currently sailing in treacherous waters.

 What kind of leader are you at this time?
 If you have years of experience are you also filled with over confidence because, to date, you have not steered your business into an “iceberg?”

 The truth is every business is eventually going to have a technology element because everything is being digitised.
 This reminds me of this comment by Francisco Gonzalez (CEO of Spanish and International bank BBVA)